 Of course not.
-The fact that you’re reading this blog means that you are way above average!
+The fact that you’re reading this website means that you are way above average!
 (Sorry, I just couldn’t resist.)

 In order to effectively estimate how much money you will need to retire (both a net worth figure to strive for, and a monthly withdrawal to expect), you need to address many other considerations.
 For example:

 At what age do you want to retire?
 By the way, many people actually retire a few years sooner than they planned, due to factors such as unexpected downsizing, injury or health issue, or a tempting early retirement incentive package.